madharleyman/Wallarm-Solutions-Engineer-Challenge/README.md

 See screenshot of interesting ip’s.

+## Lessons Learnt
-Perhaps a Greenfield Nginx deployment would be better next time to reduce the troubleshooting.
+Perhaps a Greenfield Nginx deployment would be better next time to reduce the troubleshooting 😎.

-## 🚀 Task Breakdown

-### 4️⃣ Document Your Process

-📝 Provide an **overview summary** of your deployment and why you chose it.
-🛠️ Document any **issues encountered and how you resolved them**.
-📸 Include **relevant logs, screenshots, or outputs** where applicable.

----

-## ✅ Evaluation Criteria

-Your submission will be evaluated based on:

-📌 **Completeness**: Were all required tasks completed?
-📌 **Clarity**: Is the documentation clear and well-structured?
-📌 **Troubleshooting**: How well did you document and resolve any issues?
-📌 **Understanding of the Product**: Did you correctly set up and use the Wallarm filtering node?
-📌 **Use of Official Documentation**: Did you successfully leverage Wallarm's official resources?